-- 13. Whilst the phrase "self-defence" is used, these directions can be adapted to cover cases where force is used in defence of another, defence of property, prevention of crime and for lawful arrest. - 14.
-Once an issue of self-defence is raised, it is for the prosecution to disprove. - 15.
-If D was, or may have been, acting in lawful self-defence they are not guilty. - 16.
+- 15. Whilst the phrase 'self-defence' is used, these directions can be adapted to cover cases where force is used in defence of another, defence of property, prevention of crime and for lawful arrest. - 16.
+Once an issue of self-defence is raised, it is for the prosecution to disprove. - 17.
+If D was, or may have been, acting in lawful self-defence they are not guilty. - 18.
 There are two aspects of the defence: - (1) A belief that there is a need to use force; and - (2) The use of no more than reasonable force in the circumstances as D believed them to be.
-In a "householder" case, to which s.76(8A) CJIA applies, presuming "that the defendant genuinely believed that it was necessary to use force to defend themselves, the questions are: - (a) was the degree of force the defendant used grossly disproportionate in the circumstances as D believed them to be?
+In a 'householder' case, to which s.76(8A) CJIA applies, presuming "that the defendant genuinely believed that it was necessary to use force to defend themselves, the questions are: - (a) was the degree of force the defendant used grossly disproportionate in the circumstances as D believed them to be?
 If the answer is "yes", D cannot rely on self-defence.
 If "no", then; - (b) was the degree of force the defendant used nevertheless reasonable in the circumstances they believed them to be?
 If it was reasonable, D has a defence.
-If it was unreasonable, D does not."1012 - 17.
-Self-defence does not apply if the jury are sure that D did not believe they needed to defend themselves or if the jury are sure that the force he/she used was more than was reasonable in the circumstances as D believed them to be. - 18.
+If it was unreasonable, D does not."1099 - 19.
+Self-defence does not apply if the jury are sure that D did not believe they needed to defend themselves, or if the jury are sure that the force he/she used was more than was reasonable in the circumstances as D believed them to be. - 20.
 In a non-householder case, if the degree of force used by D was disproportionate, then it cannot be reasonable.
 It must lead to a conviction.
-In a householder case, disproportionate force can be reasonable (and therefore lead to an acquittal) but grossly disproportionate force cannot be reasonable and in such circumstances the verdict should be guilty.
+In a householder case, disproportionate force can be reasonable (and therefore lead to an acquittal) but grossly disproportionate force cannot be reasonable and in

+Section 5A of the CJIA 2008.
+See also R (Collins) v Secretary of State for Justice [2015] EWHC 33 (Admin) as explained in Ray [2017] EWCA Crim 1391 such circumstances the verdict should be guilty.
 If the actions of D in a householder case were merely disproportionate, that does not necessarily mean that they were unreasonable.
 Whether the degree of force used by D was reasonable is the question the jury have to decide.
-1013
+1100

-For cases involving shared and mixed use accommodation see ss.76(8B) and 76(8C)
+1098 For cases involving shared and mixed use accommodation see ss.76(8B) and 76(8C)

-1012 Collins [20] per Leveson P as explained by the then LCJ in Ray paras 33-38
+1099 Collins [20] per Leveson P as explained by the then LCJ in Ray paras 33-38